There are many things to consider before taking on the responsibility of a Labrador dog. Price is just one of them.

 The purchase price of your Labrador is not the main consideration when it comes to his cost.
 You will need to be confident that you will be able to cover all of the above, for at least the next ten years.

-4. What About Your Lifestyle?
+4. Will A Lab Suit Your Lifestyle?

 Buying a Labrador will change your life quite drastically.
 In fact, bringing any dog into your life will be a dramatic change.

 If you work away a lot, unless you can take your dog with you, a dog is probably not a good idea for you right now.
 Likewise if you if you travel a lot, a dog may cause problems for you.
 If you spend two months each year exploring the Amazon jungle, a dog is almost certainly not for you.

 Travelling with your Labrador is possible, but it will depend upon your destination.

 What are you like at early mornings?
 And at getting up in the night?

 Long lazy Sunday lie-ins will be a thing of the past once you have a dog.
 In addition, for the first few weeks when puppies are small, they may need to be taken out side to toilet during the night.